StylianosNikopoulos/Hotel/README.md

 ## Admin Panel

-Admins can access the admin panel by logging in with admin credentials.
+Admins can access the admin panel by logging in with admin credentials ($usertype==admin).
 The admin panel provides functionality for managing rooms, bookings, and user interactions.

 ## Disclaimer
 While the Hotel Website is built upon Laravel, it utilizes templates for the homepage and admin panel.